pdjstone/arculator-1/README.md

 * Install [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) which contains all the tools to build the WebAssembly version.
 * Activate Emscripten with e.g. `EMSDK_QUIET=1 source ~/emsdk/emsdk_env.sh`
 * Run `make -j8 serve`
-* (or `make -j8 serve DEBUG=1` if you want a slower debug build)
-* Open [http://localhost:8000/build/wasm/arculator.html](http://localhost:8000/build/arculator.html) to see the default Emscripten front-end which should boot RISC OS 3.
+* Open [http://localhost:3020/](http://localhost:3020/) to see the default Emscripten front-end which should boot RISC OS 3.

 You can also build a native equivalent by running `make -j8 native DEBUG=1`.